-addrs The byte addresses of the registers to write to (each trunca 20 bits).
-The byte addresses of the registers to write to (each truncated to 20 bits). data New values of these registers.
-The len must match.
-New values of these registers.
+addrs The byte addresses of the registers to write to (each truncated to 20 bits). data New values of these registers.
 The lengths of data and addr must match. time The time at which the first transaction should be executed. ack Should transaction completion be acknowledged?